-Iwinosa Idahor’s passion for positive and equitable change in public education led her to pursue a fellowship with the Southern Education Leadership Initiative (SELI) this summer.
+Iwinosa Idahor ’09, ’11 MED says her passion for positive and equitable change in public education led her to pursue a fellowship with the Southern Education Leadership Initiative (SELI) this summer.
 Idahor joins nine other fellows across eight states to develop leadership skills, engage in community, and learn about contemporary education issues by working at an assigned leading non-profit sector organization or school district through the end of this month.

 Iwinosa Idahor | A Brief Bio

 Degrees: B.S. in Middle Grades Education (ELA/Social Studies), NC State University; M.Ed. in Counselor Education, NC State University